hashicorp/terraform-provider-aws/website/docs/cdktf/typescript/r/kms_key.html.markdown

 * `isEnabled` - (Optional) Specifies whether the key is enabled.
 Defaults to `true`.
 * `enableKeyRotation` - (Optional) Specifies whether [key rotation](http://docs.aws.amazon.com/kms/latest/developerguide/rotate-keys.html) is enabled.
 Defaults to `false`.
 * `multiRegion` - (Optional) Indicates whether the KMS key is a multi-Region (`true`) or regional (`false`) key.
 Defaults to `false`.
 * `tags` - (Optional) A map of tags to assign to the object.
-If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+If configured with a provider [`defaultTags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+* `xks_key_id` - (Optional) Identifies the external key that serves as key material for the KMS key in an external key store.

 ## Attribute Reference